Developing an e-Portfolio

 - Understand the criteria for evaluation.
 Be sure that you understand the standard established to determine whether your e-Portfolio, as a final product, meets its intended purpose.
 You need to understand the principles on which your e-Portfolio will be judged so that you can select work samples that meet the evaluation criteria.
 Follow the guidelines for the organization and presentation of the e-Portfolio, be concise, and consult with your e-Portfolio advisor.
 See Competency Statement Rubrics (what specifically needs to be addressed for an ACCEPTABLE or SATISFACTORY statement of competency).

 - Closely read and think carefully about each competency (see Statement of Core Competencies).
 Consider carefully what each part of a multi-part competency might mean.
-What does this competency mean to you?
 Do you understand and can you explain its importance within the field of librarianship and information science?

 - Think about the organization and presentation of your e-Portfolio.
 Review the Canvas e-Portfolio tutorials.
 If not using Canvas and the required template for your e-Portfolio, make sure to discuss your alternative with your e-Portfolio advisor and obtain approval.